Deprecating early methods in favor of the Conversations API

 namespaces as deprecated.
 They will retire and cease functioning on February 24th, 2021.

 Any usage of those methods should be transferred to the newer Conversations API equivalents.
+This includes legacy custom integration-based bots and legacy tester tokens.

 You'll especially want to migrate promptly if your app works with private channels or shared channels, as the deprecated methods function poorly or not at all with them.